monksedo/trillo/README.md

 To see the original design color scheme please visite [udemy.com](https://www.udemy.com/course/advanced-css-and-sass/learn/lecture/8859774#overview) website for more detail.

 ### What I can do after this training?
-After finish the training course, I am able to understand all the concepts and now able to design and code very high quality and most beatifull web/app front and fill confident to produce many challenging realworld  frontend projects.
+After finish the training course, I am able to understand all the concepts and now able to design and code very high quality and most beautifull web/app fronted and I am confident to produce many challenging realworld frontend projects for business organizations or personal website.

 ## View the website
 [Click to run](https://monksedo.github.io/trillo/)